 A small home shouldn’t get in the way of big cheer.
 The challenge is making the most of limited room for decorating.
 We say, get creative with Christmas trees for small spaces.

 1. Choose a tree that fits.

-Space-saving Christmas trees range from tall and slim to small and compact.
-If you’re short on floor area, there are options that look full from the front but flat in the back.
+Space-saving Christmas trees range from tall and slim to small and narrow.
+If you’re short on floor area, there are options that look full from the front but flat on the back.
 Pick one that suits your needs and space.
 Here are fun and fabulous alternatives that won’t compromise your decorating style.

 The Flatback Tree

 This half Christmas tree has your back!
 While the front is every bit as lush as a full tree, its back lies flat on a wall.
 This space-saver comes pre-lit with clear and multicolored LED lights.

 You’ll want this beauty in your corner.
 This Christmas tree is a quarter of a full one so it fits in nooks and crannies.
 Plus, lush foliage and professionally hand-strung lights make it every bit as eye-catching as a full tree.

 The Pencil Tree